 Space Needs Analysis

-Trestle is currently analyzing the existing conditions and future space needs of the City of Boulder's Department of Community Vitality.
+Trestle analyzed the existing conditions and future space needs of the City of Boulder's Department of Community Vitality.
 Currently located in downtown Boulder, the Department combines the functions of City's Economic Vitality program with the Downtown University Hill Management Division and Parking Services/Boulder Junction.
-Interviews and research are being conducted to understand team dynamics and compare space sizes, layout, and efficiencies to industry standards in order to provide a detailed analytical and spacial recommendation to meet future and operational needs.
+Interviews and research were conducted to understand team dynamics and compare space sizes, layout, and efficiencies to industry standards in order to provide a detailed analytical and spacial recommendation to meet future and operational needs.